-- 8.6.1 Utility trenches should be properly backfilled in accordance with the requirements of Riverside County and the latest edition of the Standard Specifications for Public Works Construction (Greenbook).
+- 7.6.1 Utility trenches should be properly backfilled in accordance with the requirements of Riverside County and the latest edition of the Standard Specifications for Public Works Construction (Greenbook).
 The pipes should be bedded with well graded crushed rock or clean sands (Sand Equivalent greater than 30) to a depth of at least one foot over the pipe.
-The bedding material must be inspected and approved in writing by the Geotechnical Engineer (a representative of Geocon).
-We recommend that jetting only be performed if trench wall soils have an SE of 15 or greater.
-The use of well graded crushed rock is only acceptable if used in conjunction with filter fabric to prevent the gravel from having direct contact with soil.
+The use of open graded rock is only acceptable if used in conjunction with filter fabric to prevent the gravel from having direct contact with soil.
 The remainder of the trench backfill may be derived from onsite soil or approved import soil, compacted as necessary, until the required compaction is obtained.
 Backfill of utility trenches should not contain rocks greater than 3 inches in diameter.
 The use of 2-sack slurry and controlled low strength material (CLSM) are also acceptable as backfill.
 However, consideration should be given to the possibility of differential settlement where the slurry ends and earthen backfill begins.
-These transitions should be minimized and additional stabilization should be considered at these transitions. - 8.6.2 Trench excavation bottoms must be observed and approved in writing by the Geotechnical Engineer, prior to placing bedding materials, fill, gravel, or concrete.
+These transitions should be minimized and additional stabilization should be considered at these transitions. - 7.6.2 Trench excavation bottoms must be observed and approved in writing by the Geotechnical Engineer, prior to placing bedding materials, fill, gravel, or concrete.

-8.7 Earthwork Grading Factors
+7.7 Earthwork Grading Factors

-8.7.1 Estimates of shrinkage factors are based on empirical judgments comparing the material in its existing or natural state as encountered in the exploratory excavations to a compacted state.
+7.7.1 Estimates of shrinkage factors are based on empirical judgments comparing the material in its existing or natural state as encountered in the exploratory excavations to a compacted state.
 Variations in natural soil density and in compacted fill density render shrinkage value estimates very approximate.
 As an example, the contractor can compact the fill to a dry density of 90 percent or higher of the laboratory maximum dry density.
 Thus, the contractor has an approximately 10 percent range of control over the fill volume.
-Based on our experience and the densities measured during our investigation, the shrinkage of onsite topsoil is expected to be on the order of 15 to 20 percent.
-Shrinkage of older alluvium soil is expected to be on the order of 0 to 10 percent when compacted to at least 90 percent of the laboratory maximum dry density.
+Based on our experience and the densities measured during our investigation, the shrinkage of alluvium soil is expected to be up to 10 percent when compacted to at least 90 percent of the laboratory maximum dry density.
 This estimate is for preliminary quantity estimates only.
 Due to the variations in the actual shrinkage/bulking factors, a balance area should be provided to accommodate variations

-8.8 Foundation and Concrete Slab-On-Grade Recommendations
+7.8 Foundation and Concrete Slab-On-Grade Recommendations